Lasitha2001/Discovery-Driven-Arduino-Car/README.md

-# Assuming you're in the root directory of your Git repository

-# Create a new branch for the README update
-git checkout -b update-readme

-# Create the README.md file (or overwrite if it already exists)
-cat > README.md << EOL
 # Discovery-Driven-Arduino-Car

 This repository contains the Arduino code for controlling a **4-wheel drive car** using an **RC Receiver** and an **Arduino Uno**.
 The car is controlled via a **radio transmitter**, allowing smooth forward, backward, and turning movements using PWM signals.